cschwede/swift-containerlist/README.md

 requests from non-owners thus it might be a feasible solution.
 Additionally the requests are memcached lowering the load impact.

+To prevent abuse repeated requests within the same account but with a different (uncached) path are rate limited using eventlet.sleep(5).

 Quick Install
 -------------